BobLiterman/Carya_SISRS_SNPs/README.md

 **Assembly Statistics**

-Using reads pooled across 8 diploid species, We were able to assemble over 169Mb of nuclear ortholog data for the *Carya* group.
+Using reads pooled across 8 diploid species, we were able to assemble over 169Mb of nuclear ortholog data for the *Carya* group.
 While no reference genome was used in their construction, our assembly uniquely covers over 14% of the *C. illinoinensis* assembly, with over 93Mb of uniquely mapping sites.

 |                                   |             |
 |-----------------------------------|-------------|